JonahLA/roguelike-prototyping/Docs/card-system_implementation-plan.md

   - Refine UI/UX for clarity and responsiveness.
 - [ ] **Playtest**
   - Draw from the deck, spend flare, play/discard cards, and see effects on enemies.

 ---

+### 99. Tech Debt

+- [ ] **Coding Standards**
+  - Run new scripts through coding standards (i.e., did any of the new card-based scripts use the coding standards? like private fields having underscores?)

+---